SystemsApproach/private5g/arch.rst

    the RAN, and introduce the minimum terminology needed in the rest of this chapter (most notably, the opportunity to differential quality-of-service).
 Could draw parallel to optical link.
-The radio tranmission chapter is alreay a minimal primer, so this section will likely be pretty short.
+The radio transmission chapter is already a minimal primer, so this section will likely be pretty short.

-Before describing the RAN and Mobile Core subsystems, we first call attention to the obvious: that the base stations that comprise the RAN communicate with UEs via electromagetic radio waves.
+Before describing the RAN and Mobile Core subsystems, we first call attention to the obvious: that the base stations that comprise the RAN communicate with UEs via electromagnetic radio waves.
 This book is not about the physics of this over-the-air communication, and only skims the surface of the information theory that underlies it.
 But identifying the abstract properties of wireless communication is an